-- Visual Diary: A record of the students' designs and planning for their major artworks and homework tasks aimed at enhancing research and practical skills - Folio Production: A collection of major works reflecting the characteristics of art movements studied in class - Art Appreciation: An investigation of Art Movements studied in class. - End of semester examination
+- Visual Diary: A record of the students' designs and planning for their 3D artworks and homework tasks aimed at enhancing research and practical skills. - Folio Production: A collection of 3D Art works reflecting the characteristics of art movements studied in class. - Art Appreciation: An investigation of Art Movements/Artists studied in class. - End of Semester examination